maglietti/QB-OrderTrackingGuide/createProducts.md

 ## Review the product list spreadsheet

-Drew provided three spreadsheet files, and since our first goal is to correct a product name let's start with the Product List spreadsheet.
-Opening the `ProductList.xlsx` file, we see that it has data in three columns.
-The name for each column is stored in the first row.
+Drew provided three spreadsheet files, and since our first goal is to correct a product name, let's start with the Product List spreadsheet.
+Opening the `ProductList.xlsx` file, we see that it has data in three columns, and the name of each column is stored in the first row.

-Open the spreadsheet and take a look at what what is stored inside.

 ![](assets/images/prodTable.png)